Martin Walkyier

-Martin Walkyier (born 20 September 1967) is an English singer, known for his participation in the heavy metal bands Sabbat and Skyclad.
-The late Metal Hammer journalist Detlef Dengler called Walkyier a "great lyricist" known for his multitude of words and "brilliant puns".
-Author Paul Stenning has referred to Walkyier as a "lyrical genius".
+Martin Walkyier (born 20 September 1967) is an English singer known for his involvement in the heavy metal bands Sabbat and Skyclad.

 Biography

-Martin Walkyier was born on 20 November 1967 as the only child of Roy and Eve Walkyier.
-At the age of eight, he began to become interested in acting and poetry and started to play guitar.
-Fascinated by bands like Witchfynde, he formed Hydra and later Sabbat with Fraser Craske.
+Walkyier was born on 20 September 1967 as the only child of Roy and Eve Walkyier.
+At the age of eight, he developed an interest in acting and poetry and began to play guitar.
+Inspired by bands like Witchfynde, he formed Hydra and later Sabbat with Fraser Craske.

-Walkyier quit his job as a truck driver to invest more time in his music although he would have no secure income.
-He left Sabbat in 1990 and returned to the music scene with Skyclad — a band that mixed heavy metal with folk music and pioneered folk metal.
+Walkyier quit his job as a truck driver to dedicate more time to his music, despite the lack of a secure income.
+He left Sabbat in 1990 and returned to the music scene with Skyclad, a band that blended heavy metal with folk music and helped pioneer folk metal.

-After the release of ten albums, Walkyier was broke.
-He later said that: "The insight that you can't live on dreaming came too late.
-Unfair contracts, incompetent advisers, wrong decisions, and my naivety almost broke my neck.
-I ended up feeling like in a marriage, not divorced because of the children."
+After the release of ten albums, Walkyier found himself financially strained.
+He later remarked, "The insight that you can't live on dreaming came too late.
+Unfair contracts, incompetent advisers, poor decisions, and my naivety nearly broke me.
+I felt like I was in a marriage, not divorced because of the children."

-Walkyier left Skyclad and started working as a nightwatchman for a furniture store.
-He gave occasional concerts under the name Return to the Sabbat, and started the company Prick Tees, which designed and produced T-shirts.
+Following his departure from Skyclad, Walkyier took a job as a nightwatchman for a furniture store.
+He performed occasional concerts under the name Return to the Sabbat and started a company called Prick Tees, which designed and produced T-shirts.